 Cost is one of the most crucial factors when developing a website.
 Whether you are a newbie or a professional, the building cost is always a major concern while designing a website.
 Let’s make a fair comparison of both WordPress and Wix which will give you a basic idea.

 - You can make a free website on Wix and use the AI-powered WIX ADI building tool for free.
 The whole experience is so great that you will have your site ready in under 5 minutes.
 However, one major flaw is you cannot use your own custom domain name with it.
 Your site will be under Wix’s subdomain and will look something like username.wix.com/sitename

 - Another major drawback is the Wix App Store is, in fact, smaller compared to WordPress.
 WordPress has a massive collection of plugins, themes, and resources.
 For 1GB bandwidth, 500 MB storage and a domain Wix charges about $4.50/mo.
 That’s about $50/year.
 But you can comfortably host a WordPress.org website with a domain and hosting for about $20.

 Security & Support

-As WIX has the full control from deploying the server, managing the database, managing the server connection – all the hard stuff, in this case, they can provide tighter security and can patch their vulnerability much faster.
+As WIX has full control from deploying the server, managing the database, managing the server connection – all the hard stuff, in this case, they can provide tighter security and can patch their vulnerability much faster.

 However, WordPress runs on the server you have chosen.
 It might not have the latest PHP version, or a Solid State Drive (SSD).
 WordPress depends on the users to be able to perform and reach its true potential.
 So the security is not as tight as Wix.
-However, WordPress has plugins like WordFence, Security Ninja to cover you from latest malicious attacks.
+However, WordPress has plugins like WordFence, and Security Ninja to cover you from the latest malicious attacks.